lvh/async-pep/CONTRIBUTION.rst

 In short, contribution to the async PEP is easy and fun!
 Well, okay, it's not -- but it's probably easier than you may have thought it was.

+So please: watch the project on Github, contribute to it, submit tickets to the issue tracker...
+Any and all input is appreciated.

 Thanks in advance!